“The muscle building blocks”

 A previous RCT (randomized controlled trial) from the same research group, which provided 5g of BCAAs for 7 days to marathon runners, found no effects in prevention of muscle power loss, muscle damage or perceived muscle pain during a marathon race.

 Still, the authors of the meta-analysis suggest that BCAAs supplementation might be better than passive recovery…, which basically refers to recover while doing nothing (e.g. sitting, lying on your bed or sofa, etc).
-So supplementing BCCAs might be (which the authors are not even sure) better than doing nothing.
+So that’s it!
+Supplementing BCCAs might be better than doing nothing.

 So, about that fancy gel, sports drink or energy bar with added protein or BCAAs.
 It seems to add nothing to your performance or recovery capacity.